KaterinaWalter/javadocs/docs/unit2/notes201.md

 <div class="task" markdown="block">

-**Check Your Understanding**

-Identify all the selection (decision or branching) phrases in the following algorithm:
+🔎 Identify all the **selection** (decision/branching) phrases in the following algorithm:

-Morning routine:
 1. Wake up.
-2. Snooze for 5 more minutes.
 3. Check your phone and the weather.
-4. **If** there is a text from your friend, answer it.
+4. If there is a text from your bestie, answer it.
 5. Brush teeth and shower.
-6. **If** it’s cold, wear a sweater.
+6. If it’s cold, wear a (school-approved) sweater over your polo.
-7. Check **if** you have homework due.
+7. Check if you have homework due.
 If so, pack it in your bag.
-8. Put on your sunglasses **if** it's sunny.
+8. Put on your sunglasses if it's sunny.
-9. Leave for school or work.
+9. Leave for school.

-Selections are made based on a true or false decision.
-Look for the word "if" to identify selections.

 </div>

+> **HINT:** Selections are made based on a **true or false** decision.
+Look out for the word `"if"`, or sometimes `"unless"` or `"otherwise"`, to identify selections.

 ### Repetition (Iteration)